rabbitgrowth/stroke/README.md

 # stroke

-A pair of functions for converting between steno strokes and boolean vectors.
+A pair of functions for converting between steno stroke strings and boolean vectors.

 ## Summary

-    booleanVector ← [letters [numbers]] Parse     rawSteno
+    booleanVector ← [letters [numbers]] Parse     strokeString
-    rawSteno      ← [letters [numbers]] Serialize booleanVector
+    strokeString  ← [letters [numbers]] Serialize booleanVector

 ## Usage

-Use `Parse` to convert raw steno representing a stroke into a boolean vector with a `0` (unpressed) or `1` (pressed) for each key in the layout:
+Use `Parse` to convert a stroke string into a boolean vector with a `0` (unpressed) or `1` (pressed) for each key in the layout:

           Parse 'STROEBG'